mcherry000/Search-Autocomplete-System/README.md

 ## `💊 Preferred browser - Google Chrome 💊`

   <br/>
-Search Pulse is an assigned Frontend Coding challenge.
-This take home assignment has three distinct exercises that represent real-world problems.
+Search Autocomplete System represents real-world application of Suffix-Tries

 ---

-## `💊 Prompt 💊`

-Given a dataset and a frontend framework, complete the three tasks while following the following constraints :

-- Use only JavaScript for this assignment.
-- Do not install additional packages.
-- Refrain from touching the directory structure a challenge.

----

-## `💊 How to run this project on your local server to this Project? 💊`
+## `💊 How to run this project on your local server to make contributions? 💊`

 ```shell
 git clone https://github.com/mcherry000/pulse2021.git